Information about archaeology and the planning process in Southampton.

 Southampton Historic Environment Record (HER): information about archaeological sites in the city.

-Map of archaeological fieldwork in Southampton: The map shows the location of archaeological investigations have taken place in Southampton.
+Map of archaeological fieldwork in Southampton: The map shows the location of archaeological investigations that have taken place in Southampton.
 Nearly two-thirds of these have been carried out since 1990 as developer-funded work associated with planning consents.

 Archaeological planning advice

 Pre-application advice: Anyone thinking of developing a site is encouraged to discuss the implications with us before submitting a planning application.
 It is sometimes possible to reduce the threat to archaeological remains by redesigning foundations, services, etc. We can give advice on this, and on what information is required to support an application.
 Please see the pre-application advice page for details of this planning service.

 Doing the work - archaeological contractors